Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-07.md

 <!-- > -->

-A single application is a Single webpage that acts like a full application in your browser.
+A single application is a Single webpage that acts like a full web application in your browser.

 ☝️ 🌏